Shoram444/SN_simulation_setup_codes/Job34_sensitivities_Boff_12perc/README.md

-The objective of this simulation setup is to obtain 2-electron topology simulations.
+The objective of this simulation setup is to **obtain 2-electron topology simulations**.

 ## The simulation setup is the following:
 - Use `realistic_flat` source foil geometry (afaik the curved foils geometry is not exactly compatible across all analyses, correct me if I'm wrong)